2014 Summer School

 REGISTRATION FOR ACADEMICS & ATHLETIC SUMMER CAMPS

-Registration and payment should be made through the Elmhurst 205 Web Store.
+Registration and payment should be made through the Elmhurst 205 Web Store (beginning March 6).
 Select York High School Summer School or Sports Camps from the menu on the left hand side.
 You will need your student’s name and ID number as well as a credit card (VISA or MasterCard) to register.

 Registration for an academic course does not guarantee a space in that course nor does the inclusion of a course in this brochure guarantee that a course will be offered.
 Course availability is limited due to minimum and maximum class size restrictions.
 Course offerings are subject to change due to staffing and minimum enrollment requirements.